neurobin/php2html/README.md

 #Disclaimer:

 This project emerged from personal needs.
-I like to write webpages with PHP and I host most of my project related pages on github and I don't want to write my codes with Jekyll.
-That's the reason I wrote this script to do the convertion from PHP to HTML for me.
-So this may not meet the standard needs of most PHP developers out there.
-And it comes with a copy of GPL v3 License with no warranty of any kind, so use with care.
+I like to write webpages with PHP and host most of my project related pages on github while am not particularly interested on using Jekyll.
+That's the reason I wrote this script on the first place, to do the convertion from PHP to HTML for me.
+So this may not meet the standard needs of most of the PHP web developers out there.
+It comes with a copy of GPL v3 License with no warranty of any kind, so use with care.

 #Contrubute: